-O be sure these are the corruptors of the body: which prefer corporeal delight to everlasting pleasures, and prefer fleeting happiness to everlasting joys.
-Paschasius said, Words shall cease: when it shall come to lashes.
+TO be sure these are the cor-Uruptors of the body : which prefer corporeal delight to everlasting pleasures, and prefer fleeting happiness to everlasting joys.
+Paschasius said, Words shall cease : when it shall come to lashes.
 Lucy said, The words of God shall not cease.
 Paschasius said, Art thou then God?
-Lucy said, I am a handmaiden of God, and therefore I have spoken the words of God: because he himself hath said, It is not you that speak in the sight of judges: but the Holy

-Ghost himself that speaketh in you.
-Paschasius said, Is the Holy Ghost then in thee?
+Lucy said, I am a handmaiden of God, and therefore I have spoken the words of God : because he himself hath said, It is not ye that speak in the sight of judges: but the Holy Ghost himself which speaketh in you.
+Paschasius said, Is the Holy Ghost then in thee ?
 Lucy said, The Apostle saith that those which live chastely are the temple of God: and the Holy Ghost dwelleth in the same.
 Paschasius said, I shall cause thee to be led to a brothel: that when thou shalt be made a prostitute the Holy Ghost may flee from thee.
 Lucy said, The body shall never be defiled: except with the consent of the mind.

-For even if thou shouldst place incense in my hand and also make sacrifices by my hand: God attendeth these <things> and laugheth.
+For even if thou shouldst place incense in my hand and also make sacrifices by my hand: God attendeth these things and laugheth.
 For God giveth judgement concerning both senses and desires.
-For thus chastity suffereth a violator: as a serpent, as a robber, as a savage.
-For if thou shouldst violate me against <my> will: chastity shall be redoubled to me as a crown.
-But thou.
+For thus chastity suffereth a violator : as a serpent, as a robber, as a savage.
+For if thou shouldst violate me against my will: chastity shall be redoubled to me as a But thou, O Lord, have crown. mercy upon us.